pyfsi/coconut/coupling_components/coupling_components.md

 -   [*Predictors*](predictors/predictors.md) which provide an initial guess at the start of a new time step.
 Subdirectory *`predictors`*.
 -   [*Solver-wrappers*](solver_wrappers/solver_wrappers.md) which provide communication which the actual solvers.
 Subdirectory *`solver_wrappers`*.

 The idea behind these components is modularity.
-For example, changing a solver-wrapper or creating a new one can be done without having to adapt any other components.
+For example, changing a solver wrapper or creating a new one can be done without having to adapt any other components.
 This allows for high degree of flexibility, a short learning curve and a limited development effort.
 Moreover, components can be used multiple times without the need for copying code.
 Detailed information on these components can be found in the specific documentation.